 For example, if a seller has more than one offer and all but one potential buyer requests the inspection contingency (which is a smart move for the buyer), the seller often accepts the offer from the buyer who waives the inspection and is "on go" to move forward with the closing.
 Waiting for an inspection can be a lengthy process, and then waiting for an inspector to submit a report adds more time to the process.
 Then, if the inspection reveals issues that need resolving before the property is acceptable (according to contractual terms), the seller may have to go out of pocket to cure any deficiencies (again, depending on the contractual terms).
 So most sellers jump at the chance to accept an offer from a buyer who waives the inspection.

-At a minimum, do a walk-through of the home and check to see that:
+Should you choose to forgo the home inspection, at a minimum you should do a walk-through of the home and check to see that:

 - Lights and electrical receptacles work.

 - Faucets, showers, and toilets don't leak and don't emit unpleasant odors.

 Instead of skipping a home inspection altogether, an option is to keep the contingency time frame as short as possible.
 As soon as you sign a purchase contract, the property is off the market, which means the seller loses time (and potentially money) during this time.
 Schedule the inspection within a week of signing a purchase contract to shorten the closing time frame for a house and keep the seller happy.